-test parameters
+test options

-The parameters included in individual tests, as well as the associated parameters including start and stop times and the ability to activate and deactivate the individual test.
+The options included in individual tests, as well as the associated options including start and stop times and the ability to activate and deactivate the individual test.

-· measurement interval
+measurement interval

-The assignment of collection windows to the session with the appropriate configuration parameters and accounting policy for that specific session.
+The assignment of collection windows to the session with the appropriate configuration options and accounting policy for that specific session.

 The session can be viewed as the single container that brings all aspects of individual tests and the various OAM-PM components together.
-If any aspects of the session are incomplete, the individual test cannot be activated with a no shutdown command, and an "Invalid Ethernet session parameters" error occurs.
+If any aspects of the session are incomplete, the individual test cannot be activated with the following command, and an "Invalid Ethernet session parameters" error occurs: